CallMeKFC/Data-Packs/README.md

 To learn what the packs do visit my wiki page: [https://github.com/CallMeKFC/Data-Packs/wiki/Explaining-The-Data-Packs](url)

-If you want a custom pack developed, then join [https://discord.gg/nAcpcHEjRs](url) and DM CallMeKFC!
+If you want a custom pack developed, then join [https://discord.gg/nAcpcHEjRs](url) and make a request in #requests!

 Thats all for now!
 Enjoy the packs!